Box Elder Peak

 Utah's Favorite Hiking Trails

 By David Day.
 A great hiking book.
-It has a good description and map of the Deep Canyon to Coldwater Canyon hike in the Wellsville Mountains.
+It has a good description and map of the Deep Canyon to Coldwater Canyon hike.

 This is an excerpt for this hike from the book Utah's Favorite Hiking Trails for those of you that do not have the book.